hn3000/trip-sitter/README.md

+# This Fork

+I forked this to work on the conversion from SR to AT, which still has some
+issues:

+- coordinates were not mapped well (mostly fixed)
+- perfectly normal rails turn into very weird ribbons The main problem is that SR and AT have very different conceptions of time, and while rails are specified in milliseconds since the start of the track, I'm not sure of the possible granularity of the segments.
+Ribbons on the other hand are specified in fractions of a beat.
+To fix the conversion, every vertex on a rail must be translated into a vertex on a ribbon.
+Right now that does not seem to be the case and the translation code is not very easy to follow, unfortunately, mainly because the problem is not easy to solve.

 # Disclaimer
 * This project is not affiliated with AudioTrip, SynthRiders, their respective communities or any other third party, especially any modding community.
 * AudioTrip's and SynthRiders' file formats are readable plain text.
 This tool is not breaking any sort of protective measures.